daljitdokal/kakfa101/hand-on-labs.md

 # In particular, make note of the num.partitions value, which is 6.
 confluent kafka topic describe poems

+# num.partitions value = 1
+confluent kafka topic create --partitions 1 poems_1

 # Produce data to the topics using the produce command and --parse-key flag and then enter the strings:
-confluent kafka topic produce poems_1 --parse-key # num.partitions value = 1
+confluent kafka topic produce poems_1 --parse-key

 	1:”All that is gold does not glitter”
 	2:"Not all who wander are lost"